Hertous/Hertous/README.md

 - **Continuous Learning**: Feedback-driven agent improvements ensure up-to-date strategies and better decision-making over time.

-The GraaS platform will empower users to leverage collaborative intelligence, turning the Nirvana mechanism into a practical, widely accessible tool for strategic problem-solving and innovation.
+The GraaS platform will empower users to leverage collaborative intelligence, turning the Hertous mechanism into a practical, widely accessible tool for strategic problem-solving and innovation.

 <div style="page-break-after: always;"></div>